 2014 – Growth & Change!

 The results from the branding change convinced Mann he could no longer manage the volume of leads without inside help.
 With first quarter sales doubling the prior year’s first quarter, the business model needed to pivot.
 By spring, Mann had updated the business plan to include a “3-legged chair” approach for handling the company’s workload and assure stability for the long-term.
-He hired an Admin to support accounting, sales and marketing functions and a seasoned sales rep from the yard ramp industry.
+He hired a Business Manager to support accounting, sales and marketing functions and a seasoned sales rep from the yard ramp industry.